 Based in Peckham, restaurant Coal Rooms has rebranded itself for the lockdown period, delivering American-style wings, ribs and burgers every Thursday-Sunday.
 Find them on Deliveroo.
 (Top tip: if you live locally and can’t spot them on the app straightaway, try them again every fifteen minutes as they’ll pop back so as to manage the pace of incoming orders to the kitchen.)

-Sri Lankan favourites Hoppers have two locations open for home delivery – King’s Cross and Soho.
+Sri Lankan favourites Hoppers have three locations open for home delivery – King’s Cross, Marylebone and Soho.
 Belonging to JKS Restaurants, one of our PA Collective partners, the dishes available for delivery include favourite bone marrow varuval and mutton rolls.
 Unfortunately (we assume due to the fact they wouldn’t travel well), the famous hoppers don’t seem to be on the delivery menu.
 They have also set up Cash & Kari, a delivery services inspired by one-stop food stores in South India and Sri Lanka.
 Find more information here: hopperscashandkari.com/

 Not your usual Italian food delivery in London!
 Restaurant Ombra has impressively expanded their menu to include deli items and Italian provisions alongside cook-it-yourself fresh pasta, lasagne and desserts.
 While they only deliver to the local area, they also prepare orders for pick-up to ensure everyone can satisfy their Italian cravings.
 If opting to collect, they have a system in place to pre-book a time slot to prevent overcrowding outside the store.